List of Law & Order characters

 The American television police procedural and legal drama Law & Order (1990–2010 and 2022–present) follows the fictional cases of a group of police detectives and prosecutors who represent the public in the criminal justice system.
+Each season features a main cast of six main characters: two detectives and their supervising officer (Law), alongside two prosecuting district attorneys and the Manhattan District Attorney (& Order).

-Law & Order is known for its revolving cast, as most of its original stars had left the show within the first five seasons.
+The series, with a run of more than 20 seasons to date, is known for its revolving cast, with most of its original having left the show within the first five seasons.
 The progression of the record for longest serving main cast members of the series is: Jerry Orbach as Det.
 Lennie Briscoe (1992–2004, 274 episodes), S. Epatha Merkerson as Lt.
 Anita Van Buren (1993–2010, 390 episodes) and Sam Waterston as EADA/DA Jack McCoy (1994–2010 and 2022–2024, 405 episodes).